Technical Communication and Rhetoric: PhD

 Students often work as professors of technical communication.
 Primarily they find work in teaching and academic research.
 Occasionally graduates have careers in non-academic environments as administrators or in research positions.

-Applicants must have a master’s degree in a subject area that complements their professional reason(s) for pursuing a PhD in Theory and Practice of Professional Communication.
+Applicants must have a master’s degree in a subject area that complements their professional reason(s) for pursuing a PhD in Technical Communication and Rhetoric.

 - Complete the online application

 - Pay the $55 application fee